-In the SIM option, students work in an approved ministry setting for 12 to 15 months on a full-time basis for pay and do not take any other courses.
-Students ordinarily participate in the SIM program after their second year of study at Union Presbyterian Seminary.
-Students may not take a SIM year after their third year of study unless they have the permission of the appropriate dean and of the Supervised Ministry and Vocational Planning Office.
+In a SIM year, students learn and serve in an approved ministry setting for 12 to 15 months on a full-time basis and do not take any other courses.
+Students ordinarily participate in a SIM year after their second year of study at Union Presbyterian Seminary.
+Students may not take this course after their third year of study unless they have the permission of the appropriate dean and of the Supervised Ministry and Vocational Planning Office.
 Successful completion of a SIM year earns 12 credit hours in supervised ministry.
+This course includes required peer group classes.